CanonicalLtd/maas-docs/en/contributing-git.md

 * master
 ```

-Over time branches will come and go but the ones above should generally never
+Over time, contribution branches will come and go but the ones above should be
-be deleted.
+regarded as permanent.

-## Syncing fork series branches with the upstream repository
+## Syncing fork series branches with upstream

 You should now have remotes for both the upstream repository and your fork
 (known as *origin* to git):